 'The Road by Cormac McCarthy is an utterly profound piece of writing.
 He called it a ‘love letter’ to his son, and within the first few lines you realise this is forensic examination of the relationship between a boy and his father.'
 Carl Senior, October 2016

 'Cat’s Eye by Margaret Atwood is a must-read for anyone who wants to look at the psychology of bullying.
 Without ever mentioning the b ---- word, it captures the terror that can be girls’ friendships.
 In Atwood’s words, ‘little girls are cute and small only to adults.
 To one another they are not cute.
 They are life-sized.’
 Sian Jones, December 2016

 Note that not all 'One on One' participants answer the 'One book / journal article' question, but they still have plenty of interest to say!
-Why not discover Michael Eysenck, Paul Stern, Jay Belsky, Clive Fletcher, Adrian Furnham, Roger Ingham, Richard Freeman, Pat Lindley, Chris Cullen, Maryon Tysoe, Michael J. Proulx, Fehmidah Munir, Stephen J. Ceci, Tom Dickins, Peter Venables, Sue Llewelyn, Willem Kuyken, Marcus Munafo, Kitrina Douglas, Susan Hallam and Til Wykes, Paul Dolan, Maureen McIntosh, Daisy Best, Martin Seager and Nicola Gale.
+Why not discover Michael Eysenck, Paul Stern, Jay Belsky, Clive Fletcher, Adrian Furnham, Roger Ingham, Richard Freeman, Pat Lindley, Chris Cullen, Maryon Tysoe, Michael J. Proulx, Fehmidah Munir, Stephen J. Ceci, Tom Dickins, Peter Venables, Sue Llewelyn, Willem Kuyken, Marcus Munafo, Kitrina Douglas, Susan Hallam and Til Wykes, Paul Dolan, Maureen McIntosh, Daisy Best, Martin Seager, Nicola Gale and Rumina Taylor.

 We have now met over 100 psychologists for 'One on One', but who have we missed?
 E-mail the editor on [email protected] or tweet your suggestions @psychmag.